bahrus/custom-enhancements/README.md

 I think it's okay to use the "behaviors" property here, for custom elements only, since "HTMLElement" is kind of like "Object" in this context and I can't see it interfering with future built in behaviors added to higher order elements, nor cause developer confusion.

-## See what we did there
+## See what we did there?

 Other than the entirely optional double-checking in the feature-added event handler, the top level custom element has fully, 100% delegated implementation of the command behavior.
 It doesn't even need to add "command" to the list of observed attributes, because the feature is taking care of watching for that attribute.
-It's really clean, and can focus on whatever top level functionality it needs to focus on.
+It's really "clean", and can focus on whatever top level functionality it needs to focus on that makes the custom button "custom".

 # Support for a view model DOM fragment manager tied to the itemscope attribute.